hongyiqiu/Vcarehealth/wordpress/wp-content/plugins/simple-tags/readme.txt

 6. If you have a term called “WordPress”, the Auto Links feature will find any instances of “WordPress” in your content and add a link to the archive page for that tag.

 == Changelog ==

+v3.2.1- 2021-08-23
+* Fixed: Notice: Undefined property: WP_Post_Type::$taxonomy on plugin activation #756
+* Fixed: Couldn't save the related posts 'Title header' with 'None' #697
+* Fixed: Auto link showing in WordPress admin #772
+* Fixed: Remove unused option in TaxoPress screen edit pages. #709
+* Fixed: Added exclusion for <style> elements in auto link #774
+* Fixed: Imporove taxonomy page on small screen sizes #749
+* Fixed: Add limit to all taxopress number input. #727
+* Fixed: Limit taxonomy screen plural label input to 100 characters. #745
+* Fixed: Remove slug edit tab for external taxonomies #755
+* Fixed: Issue with 'e' character being typed in editor #770
+* Fixed: Issue with '&' in auto link #770
+* Fixed: Prevent usage of integers(number) only as taxonomy slug #744
+* Fixed: Add an option to hide the display if result is empty in "Related Posts", "Terms Display" and "Terms for Current Post" #662
+* Fixed: Many other screen improvement to taxopress pages

 v3.2.0- 2021-08-09
 * Added: Autolink screen with improved features such as: